theorywrong/ps4relink/README.md

 # PS4 ReLink
+# DEPRECATED: You can connect on PSN with Spoof now.

 PS4 ReLink is a homebrew for PSVita that can change the online id for re-use ps4 link in 3.60